If you have any questions or need some advice on the best product for you, get in touch. Our team of experts will be more than happy to help.

 The membrane reverses the natural water flow and isolates the contaminated water.
 The contaminated water is then dumped as wastewater, and the purified water is stored in a tank for use on demand.

-As the filters are housed in a wet, water tight and air tight casing, they can generate bacteria growth if unused for a period of time.
+As the filters are housed in a wet, sealed casing, they can promote bacteria growth if unused for a period of time.

-If your water filter is one of the drop in style filters (not the disposable quick connect type) we recommend removing it, rinsing it in cold water and storing it in an air tight zip lock bag at the back of your fridge.
+If your water filter is one of the drop in style filters (not the disposable quick connect type) we recommend removing it, rinsing it and storing it in an air tight bag in your fridge.
 This will extend the life of your filter and minimise bacteria growth while you are away.
-Remember to flush the filter through by leaving the tap run for 5 to 10 minutes when you return before using it again.
+Remember to flush the filter through by leaving the water run for up to 15 minutes when you return before installing it once again.

 Depending on what the filter is and what position it is in will determine the frequency as well.
-For standard filters for commercial use, we recommend changing the filters every 4 to 6 months.
-For home use, every 6 to 12 months.
+For standard filters for commercial use, we recommend changing the filters at least every 4 to 6 months.
+At home, every 6 to 12 months is appropriate.
 Other filter systems such, as reverse osmosis or additional alkalisers, require changing only every 2 years, or every 3 to 4 years.

-Keep in mind, there are other factors as well, and consult with your water filtration specialist for their guidelines based on your system, usage and location.
+Keep in mind, there are other factors as well.
+You best bet is to touch base with your water filtration specialist to understand the right schedule for filter changes.

 As a reverse osmosis system only allows particle sizes smaller than .0005 micron to pass through the membrane, there is not much left in the water and minerals can be stripped during the process.
-While you shouldn’t merely rely on your drinking water for your minerals in your diet, if this is a concern for you the solution is simply adding a mineralizer filter after the tank to put the good minerals back in.
+While you shouldn’t merely rely on your drinking water for your minerals in your diet, if this is a concern for you the solution is simply adding a mineralizer filter after the tank to return the good minerals to the water.